infinitered/ignite/docs/contributing/Tour-of-Ignite.md

 ## Automatic Releases

 We use `semantic-release`, an excellent package that allows for automatically releasing new versions of Ignite based on commit messages.
 You can read more about how Infinite Red uses semantic-release in [this document](https://github.com/infinitered/open-source/blob/master/Continuous-Deployment-Setup-NPM.md).

-## Manual Beta Releases

-If you need to manually release a beta version, [the steps are documented here]().

 ## Gluegun